jlnmrchnd/Old/readme.md

 Logo design and creative ideas; though none selected, the idea for a paw icon was decided

 Gallery page: [Code Institute - Love Running project](https://learn.codeinstitute.net/dashboard)
-After completing this project, the idea of a gallery page was copied and implemented
+After completing this project, the idea of a gallery page was decided and many variations tried

 CSS grid: [Scrimba](https://scrimba.com/learn/cssgrid)
-Considering Bootstrap options, and after watching the "Learn CSS Grid" tutorial, the CSS Grid system was implemented as the main layout of the site
+Considering Bootstrap options, and after watching the "Learn CSS Grid" tutorial, the bootstrap grid system of 12 columns was implemented as the main layout of the site

 # TESTING:
 W3 HTML Validator (https://validator.w3.org/#validate_by_input)
 Regular validation of HTML

 W3 CSS Validator (https://jigsaw.w3.org/css-validator/)
 Regular validation of CSS

 # DEPLOYMENT PROCEDURE
 ?????